IMpcuong/dot/awesome-git/README.md

 git ls-remote
 ```

-- Search commit belonged to which source branch or coming from any action:
+- Searching for commit that was belonged to which source branch or coming from any action:

 ```bash
 git branch -a --contains COMMIT_HASH